aman-coder03/WaferShield-AI/README.md

 ## Overview

-YieldGuard is an Edge-AI powered defect classification system designed to detect and classify semiconductor wafer defects using deep learning.
+WaferShield AI is an Edge-AI powered defect classification system designed to detect and classify semiconductor wafer defects using deep learning.

 The system is built to reflect real fabrication constraints:
 - Lightweight model architecture